Your employment rights

 - give you the notice you’re entitled to if your employment ends

 You should already have agreed your employment conditions with your employer and have a copy of these in writing.
-Your employer can’t change your employment conditions unless you agree.
+Your employer cannot change your employment conditions unless you agree.

-If your employer doesn’t meet these requirements, you can take legal action through an employment or industrial tribunal or the civil courts.
+If your employer does not meet these requirements, you can take legal action through an employment or industrial tribunal or the civil courts.

 Get advice and support